andyfase/DBRdashboard/README.md

 Each metric that you wish to display on the dashboard is obtained by querying the DBR Athena table.
 Each row that is returned is considered a new metric value.
 The `date` column is used as the time-series "divider" and is converted to a timestamp which is sent for this row.

 Default useful metrics are pre-configured within the original configuration file.
-These can be disabled if required or even completly removed.
+These can be disabled if required or even completely removed.
 New metrics can be added as described above.

 **Effectively if you can write SQL that fetches the data you need it can be turned into a metric and graphed on cloudwatch, no custom-coding required.**